FAQs from Prospective Students

 Why Michigan Linguistics?

-Strong connections with Weinberg Institute for Cognitive Science (with a graduate certificate program), U‑M AI Lab, and MICDE (nation's first PhD in Scientific Computing—available as a dual degree).
+• Strong connections with Weinberg Institute for Cognitive Science (graduate certificate program), U‑M AI Lab, and MICDE (nation's first PhD in Scientific Computing—available as dual degree)

 What research infrastructure is available?